sezerkutluk/sezerkutluk.github.io/about.md

 I am currently working as a research scientist at [Leibniz Institute ATB](https://atb-potsdam.de/) in Potsdam.
 I am part of the Data Science in Bioeconomy department, and also the [Understandable Machine Intelligence (UMI) Lab.](https://twitter.com/UMI_Lab_AI), working on explainable AI.

+Before joining ATB, I spent 1 year with Fraunhofer, 8 years with Huawei, 2 years with Netaş, and 3 years with ITU MSPR Lab. in reverse chronological order.

 I completed my [ERCIM 'Alain Bensoussan' postdoctoral fellowship](https://fellowship.ercim.eu) at [Fraunhofer Institute for Mechatronic Systems Design (IEM)](https://www.iem.fraunhofer.de), Trusted Machine Intelligence Group.
 This fellowship program is organized by [European Research Consortium for Informatics and Mathematics](https://www.ercim.eu/).
 I worked on explainable AI with an emphasis on time series models.
 I was mainly focused on instance-based, post-hoc counterfactual explanations for black-box classification and anomaly detection models.

 Previosly, I was an Engineering Manager (in AI Research) & Senior Research Engineer at [Huawei Technologies Turkey R&D Center](https://www.huawei.com/en/).